What process do you want to use to solve the problem of welding base metal with a thickness of 270mm, such as robot welding or narrow gap welding?

 ③ Uneven temperature distribution in the thickness direction during welding can lead to large lateral compression plastic deformation;

 Uneven shrinkage in the thickness direction when cooling after welding can easily cause angular deformation between the two connectors.

-Secondly, the selection principle of welding materials is that the alloy composition and strength performance of the weld metal basically meet the lower limit specified by the base metal standard or reach the minimum performance index specified by the product technical conditions.
+The selection principle for welding materials is that the alloy composition and strength performance of the weld metal should meet the lower limit specified by the base metal standard or reach the minimum performance index specified by the product technical conditions.

-Therefore, it is determined to choose welding wire THQ-50C, φ1.2mm; submerged arc welding wire H10Mn2, φ4mm; flux SJ101 (preheating at 100°C for more than 4h before welding), welding parameters are as follows.
+Therefore, it was decided to use THQ-50C welding wire with a diameter of 1.2mm, H10Mn2 submerged arc welding wire with a diameter of 4mm, and SJ101 flux (preheated for more than 4 hours at 100°C before welding).
+The welding parameters are as follows.